Joana Quaye's Lawyers Respond to Richard Nii Armah Quaye's Delay Show Claims

 On Saturday, April 25, Richard Nii Armah Quaye appeared on the latest episode of The Delay Show to address the ongoing situation surrounding his divorce from his ex-wife.

-RNAQ insisted that contrary to reports that he was broke when they met, he was already rich and even footed the entire bill when they got married.
+RNAQ insisted that, contrary to reports that he was broke when they met, he was already rich and even footed the entire bill when they got married.

 He also pointed to his car at the time, a VW Passat, as evidence that he was rich before marrying Joana.

-In a statement released on Monday, April 27 and signed by former Attorney General Godfred Dame and Dame and partners, Joana Quaye's lawyers dismissed the claims made by Richard Nii Armah Quaye on his Delay Show appearance.
+In a statement released on Monday, April 27 and signed by former Attorney General Godfred Dame of Dame and partners, Joana Quaye's lawyers dismissed the claims made by Richard Nii Armah Quaye on his Delay Show appearance.

 The statement said it was a matter of public record that RNAQ returned from the UK unemployed and that he only founded his businesses after their wedding.